-That’s when I learned that I had spent lots of time doing useless things.
+That’s when I learned that I had wasted lots of time doing useless things.

-Day 1: 4* – it’s a pretty cool result but who am I kidding.
-Knowing I’d be assessing myself at the end of the day, I was at my best behaviour.
+Day 1: 4*—it’s a pretty cool result, but who am I kiddin?
+Knowing I’d be assessing myself at the end of the day, I was on my best behaviour.

-I was deliberate with my time, spending consciously and wisely.
-Like a kid who’s been waiting for rewards for her good behaviours.
+I was deliberate with my time, spending it consciously and wisely like a kid who’s been waiting for rewards for her good behaviours.

-Day 2: 1* – bah.
-Back to my old self.
-Have been extremely complacent with my day.
+Day 2: 1*, bah.
+Back to my old self, I’ve been extremely complacent with my day.

-Day 3: 3* – recovered somewhat.
-After the previous bad day, I resolved to do better.
-A tad improvement.
+Day 3: 3*—recovered somewhat.
+After the previous bad day, I resolved to do better—a slight improvement.

 My days had been a rollercoaster of ups and downs.

 I really needed consistency with my days.